blueflagbj/meanjs-with-token-auth/README.md

 });
 ```

-* Created a new Passport Strategy for local token-based registration
+* Created a new Passport Strategy for local token-based registration(local.js)
 ```javascript
 passport.use('local-token', new LocalStrategy({
 		usernameField: 'username',